Model: 750 -- SOLD

 The exquisite 750 looks like no other Ferretti before her.
 She's the first product of a planned overhaul of Ferretti's exterior lines, which aims at making these boats sleeker, with brighter interiors.
 The effect is the appearance of a low profile, despite having a truly large fly bridge and hardtop above.
 Additionally, the unique bronze hardtop breaks up the boat's profile further complimenting the modern look of this luxury yacht.

-This 750 Ferretti "Inizio" was reluctantly put on the market due to the owner's personal changes in circumstances.
-Prior to the boat being offered for sale, "Inizio" has had almost every sensible option chosen from the factory along with a very nice AB Inflatable 12' tender.
-MTU engines have only 414 hours.
+Prior to the boat being offered for sale, this 750 Ferretti has had almost every sensible option chosen from the factory.
+MTU engines have approximately 480 hours.
 This vessel is essentially in like-new condition sat side by side to any new Ferretti.
 There is an opportunity to not just save a substantial amount over replacement but having the knowledge of all minor details rectified by owner.

 Will consider smaller, quality trade-in vessels.